Transverse-momentum-dependent factorization at next-to-leading power: Conclusion

+Since TMD factorization at the NLP is very important for performing 3D imaging of the hadrons in the future, the work of ours and other groups provide important theory progress along this direction while more work needs to be done.
 Looking to the future, there have been many experimental measurements for the unpolarized cross sections and spin asymmetries at the sub-leading power, such as those in SIDIS measured at Jefferson Lab~\cite{Mkrtchyan:2007sr,CLAS:2008nzy,Aghasyan:2011ha,CLAS:2017yrm}, and by HERMES~\cite{Airapetian:1999tv,Airapetian:2001eg} and COMPASS~\cite{Adolph:2014zba} collaborations.
 The future Electron-Ion Collider will also be able to provide more precise data to further constrain these sub-leading TMDs.
-With the TMD factorization formalism at the NLP developed in this work, we provide a firm theoretical foundation that will pave the way to analyzing this data in the future.
 This would lead to more insight into the 3D partonic structure of hadrons.